High-Performance Applications Processing for Mobile and Enterprise Markets

 Cortex-A series processors scale efficiently across a range of the highest performing consumer, embedded and enterprise devices.
 These include a spectrum of smartphones, mobile computing platforms, digital TVs, set-top boxes, and rich IoT devices through to enterprise networking, and server solutions.
 In an increasingly energy-conscious business landscape, the power efficiency of Cortex-A processors can provide significant advantages.

 ARM's processors all share a commonly supported architecture and feature set, ensuring compatibility across the range of instruction sets.
-The recently introduced Cortex-A17 processor, the mature Cortex-A15, the widely-shipped Cortex-A9, and high-efficiency Cortex-A7 and Cortex-A5 processors all use the same ARMv7-A architecture, and therefore share full application compatibility, including support for the traditional ARM, Thumb® and high-performance Thumb-2 instruction sets.
-ARM also enables 64-bit computing with its ARMv8-A architecture which is supported by the Cortex-A57 and Cortex-A53 processors.
+The high performance Cortex-A17 processor, the mature Cortex-A15, the widely-shipped Cortex-A9, and high-efficiency Cortex-A7 and Cortex-A5 processors all use the same ARMv7-A architecture, and therefore share full application compatibility, including support for the traditional ARM, Thumb® and high-performance Thumb-2 instruction sets.
+ARM also enables 64-bit computing with its ARMv8-A architecture which is supported by the Cortex-A72, Cortex-A57, Cortex-A53 and Cortex-A35 processors.
 The ARMv8-A architecture also has a specialized execution state allowing it to process legacy ARM 32-bit applications.
 This provides an excellent path to upgrade for the existing 32-bit ecosystem and ensures the 64-bit ecosystem is backwards compatible.
-The ARM Cortex-A processor portfolio

-High-performance cores such as the Cortex-A57, Cortex-A17 and Cortex-A15 processors can be paired with high efficiency cores including the Cortex-A53 and Cortex-A7 processors in a big.LITTLE™ configuration.
+High-performance cores such as the Cortex-A72, Cortex-A57, Cortex-A17 and Cortex-A15 processors can be paired with architecturally aligned high efficiency cores like the Cortex-A53, Cortex-A35 and Cortex-A7 processors in a big.LITTLE™ configuration for ARMv8-A and ARMv7-A respectively.
 This power-optimization technology allows the high-performance core to deliver peak-performance for intensive tasks such as instant webpage loading while background processing is undertaken by high efficiency cores.
-This improves overall energy efficiency significantly and delivers an exceptionally responsive user experience.
+This is done seamlessly and is transparent to the applications and middleware, resulting in significantly improved overall energy efficiency and an exceptionally responsive user experience.
 High-performance Cortex-A processors are ideally suited to enable servers to meet the growing need for performance requirements delivered in ever more power-efficient solutions.

 Cortex-A Series Characteristics